What We Do

 To illuminate some of the processes further, there follow some short descriptions.

 - High acid content makes paper turn brown and brittle.
 To determine the level of acidity in a document, the staff uses two methods of testing the pH.
 One is with an "archivist's pen" with which a dot is put on the paper that turns yellow if the paper is acidic.
 The other involves pH test strips which give a more exact level of acidity.
 If the item is valuable enough to warrant the expense of deacidifying, the staff sprays it with Wei T'o Deacidification Solution to neutralize the acid and leave a magnesium buffer to protect against future acid attack.
+This is done in the lab's spray booth, which evacuates the fumes.

 - Paste washing is a method of removing the old spine-lining fabric and glue, using polyvinyl acetate adhesive and wheat paste.
 The pastes are applied to the spine after the book is disbound.
 They soften the old materials, which are then scraped off.